fate-srd/fate-srd-content/README.md

 - `docs/markdown` folder includes the docs in markdown format
 - `docs/html` folder includes the docs in HTML format
 - `source` contains copies of the files provided at the licensing link above.

+# Technical and nerdy things

+This section is for formatting and editing the files from source to the many output formats.
+If you're just looking to use or read the files then ignore this section.

+- Install the project with `npm install`
+- Install Pandoc with `brew install pandoc`

 # License